arizzogithub/Microsoft-Exam-DP-100/Lab-01/Exercise-01.md

 1. Close all Jupyter notebooks and the Jupyter home page.
 2. In Azure Machine Learning Studio, on the Compute page, select your compute instance and stop it.

-Iif you don't intend to complete other modules that require the Azure Machine Learning workspace, you can delete the resource group you created for it from your Azure subscription.
+If you don't intend to complete other modules that require the Azure Machine Learning workspace, you can delete the resource group you created for it from your Azure subscription.